1st Kings Chapter 1

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here

-better than your name, and make his throne greater than your throne.
-And the king bowed himself upon the bed.
+more famous than yours, and make his throne greater than your throne.
+And the king prostrated himself on his bed.

-1:48 And also this said the king, Blessed be YAHWEH יְהֹוָה
+1:48 And also said the king this, Blessed is YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-1:49 And all the guests that were with Adonijah were afraid, and rose up, and went every man his way.
+1:49 And all the guests that were with Adonijah were afraid, and got up, and went each man his way.

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here

-, and arose, and went, and caught hold on the horns of the altar.
+, so he got up and went, and took hold of the horns of the Altar.

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here